jeffwilcox/jeffwilcox.blog/README.md

 # Identity

 In 2018 the primary hostname changed from `jeff.wilcox.name` to `jeffwilcox.blog` and `jeffwilcox.com`.
-And I guess `jeffwilcox.dev` at some point, too.
+I guess `jeffwilcox.dev` at some point, too.

 # License